railsuser2014/openobject-doc-book-en/4/4_12_Services/4_12_Services_contract.rst

 .. index::
    single: module; account_analytic_analysis

-.. note:: Project Management and analytic accounts
+.. note:: Project Management and Analytic Accounts

 	:guilabel:`Analytic Accounts` is only available once you have installed the module :mod:`account_analytic_analysis`.